ljw1004/csharpspec/csharp/classes.md

 ## Async Functions

-A method (§10.6) or anonymous function (§7.15) with the `async` modifier is called an ***async function***.
+A method ([Methods](classes.md#methods)) or anonymous function ([Anonymous function expressions](expressions.md#anonymous-function-expressions)) with the `async` modifier is called an ***async function***.
 In general, the term ***async*** is used to describe any kind of function that has the `async` modifier.

 It is a compile-time error for the formal parameter list of an async function to specify any `ref` or `out` parameters.

 The *return_type* of an async method must be either `void` or a ***task type***.
 The task types are `System.Threading.Tasks.Task` and types constructed from `System.Threading.Tasks.Task<T>`.
 For the sake of brevity, in this chapter these types are referenced as `Task` and `Task<T>`, respectively.
 An async method returning a task type is said to be task-returning.

 The exact definition of the task types is implementation defined, but from the language's point of view a task type is in one of the states incomplete, succeeded or faulted.
 A faulted task records a pertinent exception.
 A succeeded `Task<T>` records a result of type `T`.
-Task types are awaitable, and can therefore be the operands of await expressions (§7.7.7).
+Task types are awaitable, and can therefore be the operands of await expressions ([Await expressions](expressions.md#await-expressions)).

-An async function invocation has the ability to suspend evaluation by means of await expressions (§7.7.7) in its body.
+An async function invocation has the ability to suspend evaluation by means of await expressions ([Await expressions](expressions.md#await-expressions)) in its body.
 Evaluation may later be resumed at the point of the suspending await expression by means of a ***resumption delegate***.
 The resumption delegate is of type `System.Action`, and when it is invoked, evaluation of the async function invocation will resume from the await expression where it left off.
 The ***current caller*** of an async function invocation is the original caller if the function invocation has never been suspended, or the most recent caller of the resumption delegate otherwise.

 ### Evaluation of a task-returning async function